s-weigand/get-cmder/README.md

 ### Standalone installation of [Git Bash for Windows](https://gitforwindows.org/)

+#### Configure Git Bash

+1. Download or clone this repo
+2. Run `git_bash_standalone_configure.bat`
+3. When asked choose whether to use conda or not, and if you want to use conda select the Anaconda installation folder.

 #### Install GNU Make into Git Bash

 1. Download or clone this repo